rsalunga29/security-notes/Offensive Security/Web Application Security/Encoding, Evasions, and Bypasses/WAF Bypass.md

 The following are the simple payloads that can be used to bypass WAFs.
+Additionally, we may refer to this [cheat sheet](https://hacken.io/discover/how-to-bypass-waf-hackenproof-cheat-sheet/) for other techniques.
 > Note: Since these are pretty common, this may not work 100% of the time.
 ## Cross-Site Scripting
 - `prompt('xss')`